 - An umbrella insurance policy that is high enough to cover damages caused by the Commercial Painting Contractor.
 Umbrella policies add coverage to the painters’ other policies up to the amount on the umbrella insurance certificate.
 A good rule of thumb is a $5 million umbrella policy shows that a painter is serious about protecting their Clients, themselves, and their painters.

 - A General Contractor’s license if they are doing work for you other than just painting, such as carpentry, replacing windows, building walls or installing drywall, or doing general contracting.

 - Check with OSHA for any safety violations the Contractor may have had.

 - A written and consistently used safety program (hint: many painting contractors SAY they have a program, but in the day-to-day grind of painting, never actually use them).

-- All of the Boston-area Commercial Painting Contractor’s license and insurance information should be on the quote and/or on their website and easily confirmable.
+- The Boston-area Commercial Painting Contractor’s license and insurance information should be on the quote and/or on their website and easily confirmable.

-- If you need a woman-owned business to do the work in order to meet quotas for your company ensure that the business is registered in the State of Massachusetts as a Woman-Owned Business.
+- If you need a woman-owned business to do the work to meet quotas for your company, ensure that the business is registered in the State of Massachusetts as a Woman-Owned Business.